MattDodsonEnglish/English-Learning-Wiki/README.md

 can likely understand concepts that are signified by the English words in a software library (eg "Array" or "null pointer") far better than I can.
 Is this because they speak English better than me, a native speaker and writer of an English wiki?
 Yes, exactly!
-The do speak English better than me--at least in the context of the narrow domain described by the words in the software library.
+They do speak English better than me--at least in the context of the narrow domain described by the words in the software library.

 **Your language skills are only as good as what you can do with them.**